 Our job market is red hot, especially if you want to work in the financial sector.
 Charlotte is home to the headquarters of Bank of America, as well as Wells Fargo Securities and other major financial firms.
 The city is also a major healthcare hub, with the Carolinas Healthcare System serving as the region’s largest employer.
 And our tech sector seems to keep growing and growing.

-But before you decide to become a full-fledged Charlotteean, there are a few more things you should know:
+Before you decide to become a full-fledged Charlotteean, there are a few more things you should know:

 1. It’s Uptown, not downtown.